 Each year, my high school releases a map of where the graduating seniors are heading off to college.
-While the map looks slightly different each year, most students end up at schools in southern states, such as Georgia, Alabama, Tennessee, and South Carolina.
-This observation makes sense.
-According to a 2016 statistic in a Brookings Institute report, 56.2 percent of first-year students attend college close to home.
+While the map looks slightly different each year, most students ended up at schools in southern states, such as Georgia, Alabama, Tennessee, and South Carolina.
+This observation makes sense; according to a 2016 statistic in a Brookings Institute report, 56.2 percent of first-year students attend college close to home.

 For many, geographic location is the determining factor for where they spend the next four years of their life.
 So, when you’re presented with two college options—one close to home or one located across the country—which one should you choose?

-My dad advised me to do my research and get a clear understanding of what I was getting into, so there would be no surprises.
+My dad advised me to do my research and get a clear understanding of what I was getting into, so that there would be no surprises.
 For me, that meant navigating what college would be like during the winter.
 What would campus be like when the leaves had fallen, there’s 11 inches of snow, and I’m not able to wear t-shirts to class?
 These were questions I needed to know.

 Thank you, Jaylen!